Aditya-U7/Algorithms/Single_source_shortest_paths/Dijkstra's_algorithm/README.md

 ![Screenshot](dijkstraoutput.png)

-NOTE: Graph created using the website : https://csacademy.com/app/graph_editor.
+NOTE: Graph created using the website: https://csacademy.com/app/graph_editor.

 User will asked for the number of vertices and the number of edges.